Fresh Start Stolen From Single NJ Mom Severely Burned By Wood-Burning Stove

 The 29-year-old Williamstown newly-divorced mom of two toddlers hadn't been living there for even a month when tragedy struck.

-Ancello was trying to light the wood-burning stove in her kitchen on Saturday, March 25, when someone in the home poured gas onto the wood — shooting flames shot back at Ancello's legs.
+Ancello was trying to light the wood-burning stove in her living room on Saturday, March 25, when someone in the home poured gas onto the wood — shooting flames shot back at Ancello's legs.

 A neighbor heard her screams and called 911.
 Since then, Ancello has been unable to walk, sidelining her from her job at a Walmart warehouse with second- and third-degree burns covering her legs.
 She will be out of work for several months and requires round-the-clock care.